 Coming soon.
 Please contact us for more information.

-Fees - Register Now!
+Fees - Coming Soon

-One participant - $395Discounts
+One participant - $395

 Special discount when at least three participants from the same company are attending the same workshop sessions 5% Government/Non-profit Discount